devkurultay/kodjaz_backend/README.md

 **Assumptions**

 1. I assume that you have added your ssh-keys to your github account: `https://github.com/settings/keys`.
 In case you don't know how to do it, refer to this page: `https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh`
-2. Node.js v16.17.1 (I prefer nvm as a version manager -- you can install multiple versions using it.).
+2. Node.js v16.17.1 (I prefer [NVM](https://github.com/nvm-sh/nvm) as a version manager -- you can install multiple versions using it.).
 However, this version requirement is subject to change.
 3. Python v3.6. or above

 **Installation**